 Extended Care is a relatively new concept in the addiction treatment field and is largely a result of the growing evidence that more is needed to obtain long-term success and avoid relapse.
 It’s careful to note that some organizations refer to sober living or outpatient programs as extended care.
+While these programs do offer long-term sobriety support, extended care treatment is a specific type of program.
 Make sure you ask the right questions when researching addiction treatment options to be sure the program you are considering is a true extended care program.

 What should a good Extended Care Program provide?